Laser Dental Services

 IMPROVE YOUR SMILE

-We may suggest contouring or shaping your gums using laser dentistry to improve the appearance of your smile – safely removing excess gum tissue that may give you a “gummy” smile, or make your front teeth appear irregular in size or shape.
+We may suggest contouring or shaping your gums using laser dental services to improve the appearance of your smile – safely removing excess gum tissue that may give you a “gummy” smile, or make your front teeth appear irregular in size or shape.

 REMOVE ORAL GROWTHS